Mid-Management Leadership Program

 CMIT will consider a variety of diversity issues in selecting participants.
 The Institute will review nominations and select qualified participants that represent a diverse selection of regions and agencies.

-Cancellation Policy: Full refunds will be given to those who cancel in writing more than ten (10) working days prior to the training.
-A refund of 70% of the fees paid will be authorized when a written request for refund of conference or program fees is submitted less than ten (10) working days prior to the scheduled start of the program.
-The Correctional Management Institute of Texas reserves the right to retain or collect fees in full for those who fail to cancel prior to the training or for those who fail to attend.
+If paid, full refunds will be given to those who cancel in writing more than ten (10) working days prior to the training.
+A refund of 70% of the fees paid will be authorized when a written request for cancellation and refund of conference or program fees is submitted less than ten (10) working days prior to the scheduled start of the program.
+If unpaid, those who cancel in writing more than ten (10) working days prior to the training will have all fees waived.
+When a written request for cancellation is submitted less than ten (10) working days prior to the scheduled start of the program, the participant will be responsible for 30% of the conference rate at the time they registered.
+The Correctional Management Institute of Texas reserves the right to retain or collect fees in full for those who fail to cancel in writing prior to the training or for those who fail to attend.
 Substitutions are permitted at anytime.

 * Unless otherwise noted, hotel arrangements are the responsibility of the participant.